-14 Multivariate Regression
+15 Multivariate Regression

-14.1 Case study: Moneyball
+15.1 Case study: Moneyball

 Statistics have been used in baseball since its beginnings.
 The dataset we will be using, included in the Lahman library, goes back to the 19th century.
 For example, a summary statistics we will describe soon, the batting average, has been used for decades to summarize a batter’s success.
-Other statistics1 such as home runs (HR), runs batted in (RBI), and stolen bases (SB) are reported for each player in the game summaries included in the sports section of newspapers, with players rewarded for high numbers.
+Other statistics1, such as home runs (HR), runs batted in (RBI), and stolen bases (SB), are reported for each player in the game summaries included in the sports section of newspapers, with players rewarded for high numbers.
 Although summary statistics such as these were widely used in baseball, data analysis per se was not.
-These statistics were arbitrarily decided on without much thought as to whether they actually predicted anything or were related to helping a team win.
+These statistics were arbitrarily chosen without much thought as to whether they actually predicted anything or were related to helping a team win.

-14.1.1 Baseball basics
+15.1.1 Baseball basics

 Here is a video showing a success: https://www.youtube.com/watch?v=HL-XjMCPfio.
 And here is one showing a failure: https://www.youtube.com/watch?v=NeloljCx-1g.
 In these videos, we see how luck is involved in the process.
 When at bat, the batter wants to hit the ball hard.
 If the batter hits it hard enough, it is a HR, the best possible outcome as the batter gets at least one automatic run.
 But sometimes, due to chance, the batter hits the ball very hard and a defender catches it, resulting in an out.
-In contrast, sometimes the batter hits the ball softly, but it lands just in the right place.
+In contrast, sometimes the batter hits the ball softly, but it lands in just the right place.
 The fact that there is chance involved hints at why probability models will be involved.

 Now, there are several ways to succeed.
 Understanding this distinction will be important for our analysis.
 When the batter hits the ball, the batter wants to pass as many bases as possible.
-There are four bases with the fourth one called home plate.
+There are four bases, with the fourth one called home plate.
 Home plate is where batters start by trying to hit, so the bases form a cycle.

 (Courtesy of Cburnett4.
 CC BY-SA 3.0 license5.)